yudduy/GoogleDocMCP/README.md

   - Ensure you ran `npm run build` successfully and the `dist` folder exists.
   - Try running the command from `mcp_config.json` manually in your terminal: `node /PATH/TO/YOUR/CLONED/REPO/mcp-googledocs-server/dist/server.js`.
 Look for any errors printed.
   - Check the Claude Desktop logs (see the official MCP debugging guide).
-  - Make sure all `console.log` status messages in the server code were changed to `console.error`.
+  - Use `console.error` for error-level messages and diagnostics, `console.log` for normal status messages.
+For production, consider using a proper logging framework for fine-grained control.
 - **Google Authorization Errors:**
   - Ensure you enabled the correct APIs (Docs, Drive).
   - Make sure you added your email as a Test User on the OAuth Consent Screen.